An In-Depth Review of Lulu Books for Indie Authors: Pros, Cons & Personal Experience

 Buyers report reliable shipping and good print quality.
 Lulu’s website is easy to navigate for purchasing books.

-Authors considering Lulu should be ready to manage their own marketing, and carefully plan pricing to maximize royalties.
-No book sells just because of the platform it's on -- writers need to invest time, and often money, promoting their work to make it stand out from vast millions of others.
-Best of luck on your writing journey!
+Authors considering Lulu should be ready to manage their own marketing.
+No book sells just because of the platform it's on -- writers need to invest time, and often money, promoting their work, to make it stand out from vast millions of others, including AI books and a rising flood of freeloads (free books).

 Comments